05 November 2020

 John Lynders, who was two years older than my grandmother, was born in Portane on 11 January 1873.
 He joined the Royal Irish Constabulary (56897), became a Sergeant in the RIC and was later a Head Constable.
 He married Mary Ellen Reardon (1881-1963) from Fermoy, Co Cork.

 John Lynders was living at the RIC Barracks, South Main Street, Wexford, when his children were born in 1908 and 1911, and at the time of the 1911 census.
-The name of John Lynders is given incorrectly as Allen Lynders in the online index to the 1911 census and their daughter Eileen Mary as Aileen M. But John is registered separately, a normal procedure for the police at the 1901 and 1911 census, and I had found it difficult to identify this Lynders family in Wexford – my grandmother’s brother and my father’s uncle, aunt and cousins.
+The name of John Lynders is given incorrectly as Allen Lynders in the online index to the 1911 census and their daughter Eileen Mary as Aileen M. But John is registered separately, a normal procedure for the police in the 1901 and 1911 census returns, and I had found it difficult to identify this Lynders family in Wexford – my grandmother’s brother and my father’s uncle, aunt and cousins.

 These were difficult times for members of the RIC in those early decades of the 20th century.
-I have written in recent month (29 July 2020) of the scandalous events surrounding the murder in the Bullring on 7 May 1910, when 18-year-old Mary Anne Wilde was murdered by Simon Bloom – an event that is said to have influenced some of the characters created by James Joyce in Ulysses.
+I have written in recent months (29 July 2020) of the scandalous events surrounding the murder in the Bullring on 7 May 1910, when 18-year-old Mary Anne Wilde was murdered by Simon Bloom – an event that is said to have influenced some of the characters created by James Joyce in Ulysses.

 But 1911 was an even more harrowing year in the history of Wexford town.
 This was the year of the Wexford lockout, eclipsed in size only by the lockout in Dublin in 1913.
 Doyle’s Selskar Ironworks were the first to lock out their men on Monday 10 August 1911.
 A little over a fortnight later, Pierce’s locked out close to 400 men, while the Hearns, proprietors of Wexford Engineering, locked out nearly 200 men on 29 August.